TimSoethout/TimSoethout.github.io/_posts/2020-08-03-Path-Sensitive-Atomic-Commit.md

 ## Concluding

 We thus see that there PSAC performs up to 1.8 times better than 2PL/2PC in this high-contention scenario.
 This promises good results in other situations with other models.
-We expect to improve the throughput (and latency) even more when more contention is happening, such as when a bank has to execute a lot of transactions involving a single bank account such as when a tax office pays out benefits to citizens.
+We expect to improve the throughput (and latency) even more when more contention is happening, such as when a bank has to execute a lot of transactions involving a single bank account, e.g. when a tax office pays out benefits to citizens.

 This shows that higher level semantically-rich models, such as Rebel, give possibilities in bridging the gap between declarative high-level models and optimized implementations.